MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 On the right side of the V-Model there is the integration and test levels.

-- USer Requirements --> Vehicle Test
+- User Requirements --> Vehicle Test

 entire product test, on test/prototype vehicles.focus is bring car into prod maturity.

 - System Requirements --> System Test